Two people walking and talking on the street.

 There are lots of factors that define and shape who we are as people.
 One of these factors is our cultural identity, which can have a big influence on how we view the world and how we feel we fit into it.

-Our cultural identity is made up of a unique combination of a number of different things, like:
+• Our cultural identity is made up of a unique combination of things like:

 • where we grew up